-Be aware: Your state tax liability may be affected by changes on your federal tax return.
-For information on how to correct your state return, contact your state tax agency.
+Understand - Your state tax amount may be affected by changes on your federal tax return.
+For information on how to correct your state tax return, contact your state tax agency.

-If you owe a balance from the changes on your amended return:
+If you owe a balance from the changes on your amended tax return:

-- If you file and pay after the regular due date of your individual tax return, the IRS may charge interest and penalties.
+- If you file and pay after the original due date of your individual tax return, the IRS may charge interest and penalties.

-If you’re due a refund based on the changes you’re making, you generally MUST file the amended return within three years after the date you timely filed your original return (including extensions), or within two years after the date you paid the tax, whichever is later, to get a refund.
+If you’re due a refund based on the changes you’re making, you generally MUST file the amended return within three years from the date you filed your original return, or within two years after the date you paid the tax, whichever is later, to get a refund.

-The IRS won't process your amended return if:
+The IRS won't process your amended tax return if:

-- You don't attach all the forms and schedules you are changing.
+- You don't attach all the forms and schedules you're changing.

-- The amounts on your amended return don't match IRS records from your original return.
+- The amounts on your amended tax return don't match the IRS's records from your original return.

 - Pay special attention to Column A of IRS Form 1040X: adjusted gross income, taxable income, and tax.
 This is where most errors occur.

-The PATH Act prevents you from filing retroactive returns or amended returns claiming the Earned Income Tax Credit (EITC), Advanced Child Tax Credit (ACTC), or American Opportunity Tax Credit (AOTC) if the reason you're filing is because you now have a valid Taxpayer Identification Number (TIN) required for each credit but didn’t have such TIN before the due date of the return.
+The Protecting Americans from Tax Hikes (PATH) Act prevents you from filing past due returns or amended returns claiming the Earned Income Tax Credit (EITC), Child Tax Credit/Additional Child Tax Credit (ACTC), or American Opportunity Tax Credit (AOTC) if the reason you're filing is because you now have a valid Taxpayer Identification Number (TIN) required for each credit but didn’t have such TIN on or before the due date of the return (including a valid extension).

-You can't file a past due return or an amended return to claim the AOTC or ACTC/CTC for anyone on the return without a valid identification number (SSN, ATIN, or ITIN) by the due date of the return including a valid extension.
+You can't file a past due tax return or an amended tax return to claim the AOTC or ACTC/CTC for anyone on the return without a valid identification number (Social Security number, Adoption Taxpayer Identification Number, or Individual Taxpayer Identification Number) by the due date of the return including a valid extension.